 Ethical Obligations of Reviewers

-When accepting the article for peer-review the reviewer accepts the Journal’s standards of publication ethics.
+When accepting the article for peer-review the reviewer accepts the Journal’s standards of publication ethics in terms of objectivity, conflict of interest, confidentiality, as described below.

 Reviewers should inform the editor if they consider themselves to be unqualified to review the assigned paper, they lack time to do that, or they consider that their objectivity and correctness of evaluation is being threatened by any reason.